Kenya Moore Says Kim Zolciak Has ‘Aged Like Sour Milk,’ Denies NeNe Leakes’ Rumored Big ‘RHOA’ Paycheck

-On season 10 of The Real Housewives of Atlanta, viewers may very well see Kenya Moore continue to exchange insults with Kim Zolciak.
+On Season 10 of The Real Housewives of Atlanta, viewers may very well see Kenya Moore continue to exchange insults with Kim Zolciak.
 On Friday morning, Kenya did an interview with Power 105.1’s morning talk show The Breakfast Club, during which she talked about Kim’s return to the show next season.

-Kenya, whom viewers saw in the season 9 finale episode get into a very heated argument with Kim while at Sheree Whitfield’s housewarming party, couldn’t stop herself from commenting on Kim’s appearance, even remarking at one point that Kim has “aged like sour milk.”
-During the interview, Kenya also talked about whether NeNe Leakes, who is rumored to also be returning for season 10, is really getting more than $2 million to return.
+Kenya, whom viewers saw in the Season 9 finale episode get into a very heated argument with Kim while at Sheree Whitfield’s housewarming party, couldn’t stop herself from commenting on Kim’s appearance, even remarking at one point that Kim has “aged like sour milk.”
+During the interview, Kenya also talked about whether NeNe Leakes, who is rumored to also be returning for Season 10, is really getting more than $2 million to return.

-Kim, along with NeNe, was part of the Real Housewives‘ original cast.
-Kim continued to star on the show for its next three seasons but left early on in season 5 after walking out during an argument with some of the other housewives.
-Prior to Kim’s departure, viewers didn’t see her have much solo interaction with Kenya, who was on her first season with the show.
+Kim, along with NeNe, was part of the Real Housewives’ original cast.
+Kim continued to star on the show for its next three seasons but left early on in Season 5 after walking out during an argument with some of the other housewives.
+Prior to Kim’s departure, viewers didn’t see her have much solo interaction with Kenya, who was in her first season with the show.

-Yet on the season 9 finale episode, Kim’s only appearance of the season, Kim and Kenya quickly get embroiled in an argument after Kim voiced displeasure with how Kenya was criticizing Sheree Whitfield’s house.
+Yet on the Season 9 finale episode, Kim’s only appearance of the season, Kim and Kenya quickly get embroiled in an argument after Kim voiced displeasure with how Kenya was criticizing Sheree Whitfield’s house.
 When Kenya yelled that at least she doesn’t look like she’s had five kids and that Kim’s husband doesn’t have a job, Kim made the correction that she actually has six kids, gave her opinion that she looks great, and countered that Kenya was just jealous.

 “B***h, you want to be me.
 You want to have a baby — you can’t!
 You want to have a man — you don’t!”